bewt85/mcp-deno-sandbox/README.md

      - Good for processing isolated files
      - Tradeoff: Limited functionality, but much safer

-For a complete list of permissions and detailed documentation, see [Deno Security](https://docs.deno.com/runtime/fundamentals/security/).
+For a complete list of permissions and detailed documentation, see [Deno® Security](https://docs.deno.com/runtime/fundamentals/security/).

 ## Security Considerations